How To Become Licensed As A Lead Professional In Missouri

 Worker - no experience required.

-Step 3 - Complete the appropriate training course from an OLLA- or EPA-accredited training provider.
+Step 3 - Complete the appropriate training course from a LLP- or EPA-accredited training provider.
 A score of 70% must be attained on the course examination.

 Step 4 - Submit a completed license application form which includes the following:

-A copy of your OLLA- or EPA-accredited training course certificate.
+A copy of your LLP- or EPA-accredited training course certificate.

 Required documentation of educational and work experience (work history and copies of diplomas, degrees and/or transcripts).

-A check or money order made payable to the Missouri Department of Health in the amount of $100 (which is nonrefundable).
+A check or money order made payable to the Missouri Department of Health and Senior Services in the amount of $100 (which is nonrefundable).

-Step 5 - For an Inspector, Risk Assessor and Supervisors license, all qualified applicants must take a state examination administered by the Missouri Department of Health.
+Step 5 - For an Inspector, Risk Assessor and Supervisors license, all qualified applicants must take a state examination administered by the Missouri Department of Health and Senior Services.
 Applicants approved to take the state examination will be notified in writing of upcoming examination dates and locations.
 Applicants must receive a 70% or greater to receive an Inspector, Risk Assessor or Supervisor license.

 How Do I Renew My Lead Occupation License?

-OLLA will send a renewal notice and renewal application form 180 days prior to your expiration date.
-This notice and application form will be sent to your latest mailing address as reflected in our records.
-You should notify OLLA immediately when you change your address or employer.
-It is the responsibility of the applicant to complete a refresher course and submit the renewal application 60 days prior to your expiration date.
-A renewal application must include a copy of the refresher training course certificate, 2 recent passport size color photographs, and the nonrefundable fee of $50.00.
+The LLP will send a renewal notice approximately 120 days prior to your expiration date.
+This notice will be sent to your latest mailing address as reflected in our records.
+You should notify the LLP immediately when you change your address or employer.
+19 CSR 30-70.120(2) requires that licensed individuals shall notify the LLP in writing of a change of mailing address no later than thirty (30) days following the change.
+Until a change of address is received, all correspondence will be mailed to the individual’s mailing address indicated on the most recent application form.
+It is the responsibility of the individual licensee to complete a refresher course and submit the renewal application 60 days prior to your expiration date.
+A complete renewal application must include a copy of the refresher training course certificate, 2 recent passport size color photographs, and the nonrefundable fee of $50.00.